fwup-home/meta-fwup/README.md

 This is a Yocto meta layer for building `fwup` into Yocto projects.

-## I don't use Yocto.
-If you use it or there's a better location for this, please let me know

 ## Usage

 For `conf/bblayers.conf` you have to add